DarkSide666/nofrixion-api-client/src-client/docs/Api/TransactionsApi.md

 Adds merchant tags to a transaction.

-Merchant tokens can only use this endpoint if an IP address whitelist is set.
+Merchant tokens can only use this endpoint if an IP address whitelist is set.  <b>Authorization</b>: End user or Merchant token (IP address whitelisted) is required.  <b>User permissions required</b>: CanViewTransactions

 ### Example